Winter is coming.

 So, without another delay, here are my 5 favorite ways to naturally boost your immune system.

 Elderberry has been used as a medicine for hundreds of years.
 This berry, the Sambucus nigra or black elderberry, grows naturally throughout Europe and America.
 Recently, new research has gone into this plant for its incredible immune boosting, and antiviral properties.
 Some studies have shown that certain nutrients found in the elderberry can enhance immune function and response by acting as messengers.
-Curious about its actual benefits, the NIH (National Institute of Health) has conducted several studies that have shown elderberries greatly inhibit flu-like symptoms.
+Curious about its actual benefits, several studies have been conducted that have shown elderberries greatly inhibit flu-like symptoms[2,3].
 As it grows in popularity, more studies pop up around the world that can do nothing but praise the versatility and benefits of the elderberry.
 One study found significant improvement of symptoms, including fever, within 24-48 hours of taking the first dose of elderberry.
 About 90% found a complete cure within 2-3 days.

 It really is no surprise.
 Elderberry is packed full of nutrients, antioxidants, and antivirals.
 It truly is a perfect way to keep your immune system functioning at its peak performance.
 My family likes to take elderberry, daily, between October and March in order to stay as healthy as possible.
 There are some options for premade elderberry syrup, but homemade works just the same (and tastes better too!).
 It’s actually cheaper to go homemade, and it’s always fun to make your own medicines-that way you know exactly what’s going in there.